Louis Appia: Education and career as a field surgeon

-Appie was born in Frankfurt and baptised Louis Paul Amadeus Appia.
+Appie was born in Hanau and baptised Louis Paul Amadeus Appia.
 Appia's parents, Paul Joseph Appia and Caroline Develey, originally came from Piedmont.
 His father, who had been a University student in Geneva, nevertheless became an evangelical pastor in 1811 in Hanau near Frankfurt am Main.
 Louis was the third of six children.
 He went to Gymnasium (high school) in Frankfurt and at eighteen gained the Hochschulreife diploma in Geneva.
 In 1838 he began to study medicine in Heidelberg and concluded his medical doctorate in 1843, after which he returned to Frankfurt.

 In 1848, he assisted the wounded in Paris and Frankfurt during the February revolution in France and the March revolution in the German states.
 Afterwards, his specialty and focus became the improvement of the application of medicine to the war-wounded.
 After the death of his father in 1849, he traveled with his mother to Geneva and began to practice as a surgeon.
 In connection with his work on military medicine, he developed an instrument to immobilize a broken arm or leg during the transport of a wounded individual.
 He also wrote a treatise about surgical treatment for the war-wounded.
 In 1853, he married Anne Caroline Lassere and during their marriage had two sons (Paul and Adolphe) and two daughters (Helene and Marie).
 His son Adolphe Appia became an architect and was a pioneer of modern stage design.

 In 1859 his brother George, who was a pastor in Pinerolo, sent him several letters regarding the situation for the wounded and victims of the Austro-Sardinian War.
 In July, Appia traveled to Italy and ended up working in field hospitals in Turin, Milan, Brescia and Desenzano del Garda.
 He distributed copies of his treatise to the Italian and French doctors, organized the collection of necessary materials, and sent letters to his friends in Geneva requesting the donation of funds to assist the wounded.
 At the Saint Phillippe Hospital in Milan his invention for transporting patients with broken bones was successfully tested on a wounded lieutenant.

 At the beginning of August, he returned to Geneva.
 Here he completed his treatise with the assistance of his friend Dr. Théodore Maunoir and published it as a book with the title "The Ambulance Surgeon; or, Practical Observations on Gunshot Wounds" (Der Feldchirurg oder einige praktische Studien über Schußverletzungen).
 He was also awarded the "Medal of the Saints Maurice and Lazarus", the second-highest decoration of the Kingdom of Italy, for his medical work during the Austro-Sardinian War.
 In November 1860, he gained the Geneva citizenship right and became a member of the Geneva Medical Society a year later.